mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ''''''''''''''''''''''''''''

 The client represents its view of each server with a `ServerDescription`_.
-Each time the client `checks`_ a server, it MUST replace its description of that server with a new one.
+Each time the client `checks`_ a server, it MUST replace its description of that server with a new one if and only if the new ServerDescription's `topologyVersion`_ is greater than or equal to the current ServerDescription's `topologyVersion`_.

+(See `Replacing the TopologyDescription`_ for an example implementation.)

 This replacement MUST happen even if the new server description compares equal to the previous one, in order to keep client-tracked attributes like last update time and round trip time up to date.

 ServerDescriptions are created from ismaster outcomes as follows: